 You don’t want to delay processing your application, especially during the PSLF Waiver period.
 You’ll choose FedLoan as your servicer (it’s the only PSLF servicer available).

 Next, you’ll provide information about your income and your family size in order to determine the right income driven repayment plan.
 Most borrowers can link to a tax return to provide their most recent income information.
-You’ll typically choose an income driven plan like PAYE, REPAYE or IBR.
+You’ll typically choose an income driven plan like PAYE, IBR or SAVE (formerly REPAYE).

 You’ll also need two references and you’ll need to verify all borrower information.